Last updated on June 29, 2026

 • The bottom line

-Greensboro, NC rent is essentially flat year over year, with a current median of $1,375/month.
-Renters today are paying roughly the same as last year, with a month-to-month rent change also holding steady.
+Greensboro, NC rent rose 1.9% year over year, with a current median of $1,375/month.
+Renters today are paying $31 more per month on average than last year despite a modest month-over-month decline of 0.7%.

 • Price ranges